 Prudential was established in 1875 and is rated #1 in the Life and Health category of Fortune’s 2020 list of The World’s Most Admired Companies.
-Prudential is the third-largest seller of individual life insurance in the U.S. and has an AM Best financial stability rating of A+ (Excellent).
+Prudential is the fifth-largest seller of individual life insurance in the U.S. and has an AM Best financial stability rating of A+ (Excellent).
 Overall, the company’s complaint trends with the NAIC are good relative to its size.

 Prudential offers universal life and term life insurance plans.
 The Prudential life insurance plans have optional riders for living benefits, accidental death benefits, and waivers of premium for disability.
 Prudential also offers a few estate planning riders, including an estate protection rider, no-lapse guarantee, and over-loan protection options on the universal life policies.

 You can get a civilian Prudential quote online, or contact one of their agents to get the best rates for SGLI or VGLI conversion options.

 USAA is a well-known insurance name for military group insurance, founded in 1922 by a group of army officers who pooled together to insure their own automobiles.
 The company has grown ever since, offering products in every area of insurance.
 USAA has an AM Best rating of A++ (Superior) and an excellent track record with very low complaints with the NAIC.

 We chose USAA as the life insurance policy for veterans with the best price because, when compared with other life insurance companies, including those offering military group insurance conversion plans, USAA offered some of the lowest rates over time, starting with costs starting at $12 a month on level term premiums.